ESG Service

 Biodiversity

-The world's wildlife population has declined by 60 per cent in the last four decades.
-One million species are threatened with extinction and almost 80 per cent of endangered species are affected by economic operations.
-Polenergia is aware that biodiversity is essential for our lives.
+The world's wildlife population has declined by 60 percent over the past four decades.
+One million species are threatened with extinction.
+Polenergia is aware that biodiversity is essential to our lives.
 Healthy ecosystems are the foundation of our well-being.
 Conversely, their further degradation is a significant deterioration of our quality of life with all its consequences - including natural disasters.

 • 103-1